-- a pair of chopsticks for yourself
+- A pair of personal chopsticks

-- a strainer (a net ladle with a little hook) for cooking food in the net or fishing lost food out of the pot
+- A strainer (a net ladle with a little hook) for cooking food in the net or fishing lost food out of the pot

 3. Pay attention to what’s in the pot before throwing in new ingredients.
 Ideally, food should be done cooking at around the same time.
 A new piece of raw chicken would mean that the soup and the cooked food in the pot are “contaminated”.
 Fellow diners will have to wait until the soup is bubbling to scoop their food out again.